General course information

 WRITTEN ASSIGNMENTS, EXAMS, RESOURCES & CERTIFICATES FOR COURSES

-A primary certificate or full certificate is only awarded to participants who successfully complete a written assignment/seen exam paper undertaken at home within 60 days of the course.
-An extension can be negotiated if necessary otherwise a late submission fee of £20 is charged for late assignments.
+A primary certificate or full certificate is only awarded to participants who successfully complete a written assignment/seen exam paper undertaken after the course at the Learner's home or office within 42 days of the course or programme.
+An extension can be negotiated if necessary otherwise a late submission fee of £20 plus VAT is charged for late assignments.
+If the submission arrives later than 60 months, then the fee is £50 plus VAT due to the additional administration costs.
+Please note that as external course accreditations may vary overtime, there is no guarantee that they will still apply if a course assignment is submitted 18 months after a course has been attended.

 All manuals contain references and bibliography: the items contained within this are not supplied (except as above).
 While students may wish to follow up one or more of these, they are not essential to pass the course.